rajeevshankhwar/API-Express-Demo/README.md

 Run API-Express-Demo module using => `nodemon index.js`
 >
 To Test => `I've used manual testing to test API using Swagger and Postman`
->To Deploy => `I've just upload this repository to github publically so anyone can clone the api and use it `
+>To Deploy => `Create a repository named API-Express-Demo then I'd cloned it to my system and write my code then add all files using {git add .} and then commit my changes using {git commit -m"message"} the push my repository using {git push} `